shintaromidorima/Advance-Comprog.Final-Project/README.md

 | Originality  |  | ✔ |   |   |
 | Overall Impression    |  | ✔  |   |

-# Members
+# Members and their Contribution
+  Lincallo, Eduardo Gabriel S.  –  25%
+Rante, Harold M.                   –  25%
+Alog, Zyrus James                -   25%
+Garcia, Preben                       -  25%

-Lincallo, Eduardo Gabriel S.
+Lincallo, Eduardo Gabriel S. -
+Responsible for the idea of this system.
+Contributed to the code.Also contributed on the assessment questions on different fields of health.

-Rante, Harold M.
+Rante, Harold M. -
+Responsible for code polishing, the structure of the system may be not like this if it is not because of him.

-Alog, Zyrus James
+Alog, Zyrus James -
+Responsible for editing video presentation as well as incorporating the oop principles in the code.

-Garcia, Preben
+Garcia, Preben -
+Responsible for researching for the video through youtube that been used in the program.
+Also contributed on the assessment questions on different fields of health.